 Homo/bi/transphobia can affect anybody.

-Even the best players, champions and coaches can become victims and can leave a team where they don’t feel safe, accepted, respected or included.
+In sports, even the best players, champions and coaches can become victims and can leave a team where they don’t feel safe, accepted, respected or included.
 This can leave longlasting effects on their well-being and can also greatly damage the rest of the team.

 DSHS – Tobias Menzel – firstname.lastname@example.org